evokegaming/guides/process/merge_requests/README.md

 When the reviewer considers the code ready to merge, he'll say so, and a label with the name `ready-to-merge` will be applied, indicating that the branch is ready to merge and deploy.
-Don't worry about applying the label, someone else will handle it.
+Don't worry about applying the label, one of the developers with merge/admin rights will handle it.

 Once it has been said in the MR that it's ready for merging, write the same in Redmine (if the reviewer hasn't done it already).